Vietnam.vn - Nền tảng quảng bá Việt Nam

 For example, Thailand, when its durians occupied a "one-stop market" position in China, also encountered the same problem as Vietnam today.
 In recent years, especially when there was competition from Vietnamese durians, Thailand tightened the quality standards of exported durians.
 Not only did it set national standards, Thailand also applied fines, even criminal prosecution and imprisonment for serious violations, so that farmers and businesses would be aware of maintaining the reputation and brand of durians exported to China.

-"Farmers and gardeners know best whether the fruit has any pests or diseases, and when durian or fruit in general is best to harvest.
+"Whether the fruit has any pests or diseases, or when durian or fruit in general is best harvested, farmers and gardeners know best.
 But if they wait until the exact day to cut the fruit and the price drops, they will be forced to cut the fruit early and sell it first, so it is difficult to say that farmers keep the fruit to ensure quality if there are no sanctions to regulate it," said Mr. Nguyen.

 Mr. Nguyen Quy Duong said that in the near future, sanctions will be applied to codes of growing areas and packaging facilities that violate regulations discovered by domestic quarantine agencies.
 If during quarantine, it is discovered that codes continuously violate regulations and do not show any intention to correct them, exports will be resolutely suspended or temporarily stopped.